adamsilver/adamsilver.io-jekyll/_drafts/2016-01-15-semantic-html-and-css.md

 ### SEO

 Search engine crawlers rank the page based on the content.
-The content can only be understood if semantic HTML is used, therefore improving search engine ranking.
+The content can only be understood if semantic HTML is used, therefore using semantic HTML improves search engine ranking.

 ### Maintainability

-1. Code is easier to understand, onboarding developers is easier and their understanding should be much quicker of how a web page is structured.
+1. Code is easier to understand, onboarding developers is easier as it should be quicker to understand the structure of the HTML document.

 2. Easier to update a site look and feel requiring less effort to maintain the HTML i.e. a heading is always a heading no matter what the look and feel is.

 ### Performance

-Page weight is likely to be smaller as not weighted down by the dreggs of HTML bloat and inline styles etc.
+A minor benefit is that the page weight is likely to be smaller when using semantic HTML.
+Unsemantic HTML might use inline styles or stylistic tags such as `font`.

 ## Summary

-HTML is the foundation of a web page and as with anything else in life, the foundations are the most important.
-Always use semantic HTML in order to gain all the benefits discussed in this article.
-Your client, your fellow team mates and your users will thank you.
+HTML is the foundation of a web page and the foundations as with anything else are the most important.
+Always use semantic HTML in order to gain all of the beneifts described in this article because your client, your fellow developers and your users will thank you.